GWB2025/Stiffness-Matrix-Generator/README.md

 *   **Dynamic System Definition**: Easily define the number of nodes and add or remove multiple spring elements.
 *   **Flexible Element Properties**: For each element, specify its connectivity (nodes), area, length, and stiffness.
 *   **Automatic Stiffness Calculation**: Optionally calculates an element's stiffness (`k`) automatically based on its Area (`A`), Length (`L`), and a global Young's Modulus (`E`).
+*   **Dual Analysis Modes**: Toggle between structural (axial springs/bars) and steady-state thermal conduction; labels, solvers, and LaTeX reports adapt automatically for each discipline.
 *   **Global Matrix Assembly**: Automatically generates the global stiffness matrix (`K`) from the individual element properties.
 *   **Boundary Conditions & Forces**: Apply fixed-node boundary conditions and specify external forces at each node.
+*   **Custom Boundary Values**: Enter non-zero prescribed displacements or temperatures directly on the fixed nodes to model known supports or Dirichlet thermal boundaries.
 *   **Complete Analysis Suite**:
     *   Calculates the inverse of the reduced stiffness matrix (`Kr⁻¹`).
     *   Solves for **Nodal Displacements** (`d`).